Improving divergence cleaning in cosmological SPMHD simulations: Results

 \section{Results}

-Fig.~\ref{fig:density} shows column-density projections (top row; $\int \rho {\rm d}z$) and column-averaged internal energy ($<u> \equiv {\int \rho u {\rm d}z}\,/\,{\int \rho {\rm d}z}$; bottom row), for the models nifty-noclean, nifty-clean and nifty-clean2 (left to right).
+Fig.~\ref{fig:density} shows column-density projections (top row; $\int \rho {\rm d}z$) and column-averaged internal energy ($<u> \equiv {\int \rho u {\rm d}z}\,/\,{\int \rho {\rm d}z}$; bottom row), for the models NIFTY-noclean, NIFTY-clean and NIFTY-clean2 (left to right).

 We find only minor differences in the global evolution of these quantities due to the inclusion of the new cleaning scheme.
-However, the central density in the run nifty-noclean is slightly higher by roughly a factor of two than in the runs nifty-clean and nifty-clean2, the origin of which we will discuss in greater detail in Sec.~\ref{sec:discussion}.
+However, the central density in the run NIFTY-noclean is slightly higher by roughly a factor of two than in the runs NIFTY-clean and NIFTY-clean2, the origin of which we will discuss in greater detail in Sec.~\ref{sec:discussion}.
 For now it is sufficient to note that this effect is related to whether or not we dissipate the energy stored in the cleaning field as heat.

-Fig.~\ref{fig:bfld} shows a slice of the magnetic field strength (top row) and the column-averaged relative divergence of the field (bottom row), again for the three runs nifty-noclean, nifty-clean and nifty-clean2 (left to right).
+Fig.~\ref{fig:bfld} shows a slice of the magnetic field strength (top row) and the column-averaged relative divergence of the field (bottom row), again for the three runs NIFTY-noclean, NIFTY-clean and NIFTY-clean2 (left to right).
 The magnetic field in the runs with the new constrained cleaning of \citet{Tricco2016} is more spread out.
 Again, some of this originates from how we chose to dissipate the energy stored in the cleaning field --- we discuss the details in Section~\ref{sec:discussion}.
 The bottom row reveals that the new scheme outperforms {\sc Gadget}'s older Powell divergence-preservation scheme by at least 2.5 orders of magnitude.
-The effect of cleaning with twice the signal speed as presented in the left column of Fig.~\ref{fig:bfld} shows only very marginal improvement over the default scheme where the cleaning speed is given via Eq.~\ref{eq:clean_speed}.
-All three simulations have a similar run time down to the 2 per cent level.
-That is, the new improved cleaning comes essentially for free.
-However, we note that if we clean faster than a factor of four than the cleaning speed defined by Eq.~\ref{eq:clean_speed} the code starts to slow down dramatically.
+Increasing the overclean factor to $\zeta = 2$ in the run NIFTY-clean2 reduces the divergence error further than the fiducial $\zeta = 1$ scheme, but the improvement in the cluster is more modest than in the idealised advection test (Fig.~\ref{fig:advection_time}, where $\zeta = 2$ is roughly an order of magnitude better than $\zeta = 1$).
+In the cluster, the additional reduction is a factor of 2--3 compared to NIFTY-clean (right panel of Fig.~\ref{fig:radial_nifty}); the smaller relative gain reflects the continuous generation of divergence errors that occurs in cosmological simulations, which was not present in the test problem where $\nabla\cdot{\bf B} \neq 0$ is introduced only in the initial conditions.
+All three simulations have a similar runtime down to the 2 per cent level, i.e.\ the improved cleaning comes essentially for free.
+We note that pushing $\zeta$ beyond a factor of four does begin to slow the code dramatically and that the gain in divergence control is small.